Take Me by the Hand: Composition

 "Take Me by the Hand" is 2 minutes and 51 seconds long.
 It was written by Oklou, Bladee, Casey Manierka-Quaile, and Cecile Believe; Oklou and Manierka-Quaile also composed and produced the track.
 Danny L Harle served as a co-producer and provided additional production; Nathan Boddy mixed the track while Matt Colton handled its mastering.
 Music journalists identified it as a trance pop, art pop, and hyperpop song.
 Its production is driven by a 2-step beat, airy synthesizers, and the duo trading lines in their blurred vocal performances.
-Its 2-step beat was compared to the early music from Burial by The Fader's Jordan Darville, while Abby Jones from Stereogum described its synthesizers as "icy" and "scintillating".
+Its 2-step beat was compared to the early music from Burial by The Faders Jordan Darville, while Abby Jones from Stereogum described its synthesizers as "icy" and "scintillating".
 Darville felt Oklou's lyrics sound like "they could be engraved on the side of a marble sculpture" and described Bladee's as "the kind you'd hear at the end of the most euphoric night of your life".
 Crack's Megan Wallace identified folklore and mythology as a recurring theme in the song's lyrics; specifically the line, "Holy inspiration comes / Through the nerves in this suspension".